Multiply robust estimation for causal survival analysis with treatment noncompliance: Estimating Principal Survival Causal Effects

 \item[(ii)] Using prinicpal score and outcome survival function, we have

 \item[(iii)] Using propensity score and outcome survival function, we have

-\end{compactitem} \end{result} Result \ref{thm1} extends the identification formulas in \cite{ding2017principal} and \cite{jiang2020multiply} to a right-censored time-to-event outcome.
-The proof is presented in Appendix A.1 in the Supplementary Material.
-Using $\Delta_c(u)$ as an example, we intuitively interpret the rationale underlying each identification formula below.
+\end{compactitem} \end{theorem} Theorem \ref{thm1} extends the identification formulas in \cite{ding2017principal} and \cite{jiang2020multiply} to a right-censored time-to-event outcome.
+The proof is presented in Web Appendix A.2.
+Using $\Delta_c(u)$ as an example, we provide an intuitive interpretation for each identification formula in Web Appendix A.3.

-Result \ref{thm1}(i) suggests that $\Delta_c(u)$ can be written as difference between two weighted averages of patients' observed survival status at $u$ within each treatment group, which consist of 3 components.
-The first component, $\frac{Z}{\pi(\bfX)}$ for the high-dose group and $\frac{1-Z}{1-\pi(\bfX)}$ for the low-dose group, is the standard inverse probability weight to account for potential confounding due to treatment assignment.
-The second component, $\frac{e_c(\bfX)S}{(p_1-p_0)p_1(\bfX)}$ for the high-dose group and $\frac{e_c(\bfX)(1-S)}{(p_1-p_0)(1-p_0(\bfX))}$ for the low-dose group, leverages the principal scores to account for the confounding due to noncompliance.
-The third component, $\frac{I(U\ge u)}{\mc S_{11}^C(u|\bfX)}$ for the high-dose group and $\frac{I(U\ge u)}{\mc S_{00}^C(u|\bfX)}$ for the low-dose group, addresses the selection bias associated with the right-censoring; this is also referred to as the inverse probability of censoring weight \citep{robins2000correcting}.